core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Upon receiving a request with the Echo option, the server determines if the request is required to be fresh.
 If not, the Echo option MAY be ignored.
 If the request is required to be fresh and the server cannot verify the freshness of the request in some other way, the server MUST use the Echo option to verify that the request is fresh.
 If the server cannot verify that the request is fresh, the request is not processed further, and an error message MAY be sent.
 The error message SHOULD include a new Echo option.

-One way for the server to verify freshness is that to bind the Echo value to a specific point in time and verify that the request is not older than a certain threshold T. The server can verify this by checking that (t1 - t0) < T, where t1 is the request receive time and t0 is the time when the Echo option value was generated.
+One way for the server to verify freshness is to bind the Echo value to a specific point in time and verify that the request is not older than a certain threshold T. The server can verify this by checking that (t1 - t0) < T, where t1 is the request receive time and t0 is the time when the Echo option value was generated.
 An example message flow is shown in {{echo-figure-time}}.

 ~~~~~~~~~~
 Client   Server